Banana Oatmeal Cookie Recipe (Healthy & Nutty!

 Adjust Servings

-5 cups sprouted oats or regular
+5 cups sprouted gluten free oats oats or regular

-4 bananas (cut in half)
+4 ripe bananas (cut in half)

 1 cup nut butter (any nut butter)